-There is a cap on the value of the property you can buy through this scheme.
-This cap is £150, 000.
+There's a cap on the value of the property you can buy as a co-owner.
+The cap is £165,000.

-You can start with as much as you can afford from 50 per cent up to 90 per cent of the property valuation, but is usually set at the maximum percentage considered to be sustainable for the buyer.
+You can start with as much as you can afford from 50 per cent up to 90 per cent of the property's price.
+This is usually set at the maximum percentage you can afford.

-You can increase your share at any time, which is known as "staircasing".
+You can increase your share at any time in five per cent amounts.
+This is known as 'buying out'.

 Renting some of the property

 You pay rent on the share of the property that Co-Ownership owns.
 For example if your own 75 per cent of the property, you pay rent on Co-Ownership's 25 per cent.
 The Department for Communities (DfC) sets the rent and any annual rent increases.